 1. If a fearful avoidant ex is still angry or upset with you, it means they still love you

 It’s a proven fact that negative feelings and memories last longer than positive feelings.
 Intense feelings of anger towards you, being mean or spiteful is your ex’s way of trying to deal with break-up feelings and emotions.
-But just because they have a hard time getting over whatever is bothering them does not mean they have a hard time getting over you.
-In other words, anger, being mean or spiteful as confusing as it is, are not signs that an avoidant ex loves you; but signs of someone not doing a good job of processing their emotions.

 In another article (link below), I explain an avoidant ex’s confusing mixed signals when you reach out after no contact.